eeeds/Github-Actions-Project/README.md

             - run: echo "🍏 This job's status is ${{ job.status }}."
     ```
 4. Committing the workflow file to a branch in your repository triggers the push event and runs your workflow.

+## Understanding the worflow file
+1. `name: GitHub Actions Demo` is the name of the workflow as it will appear in the "Actions" tab of the GitHub repository.
+2. `run-name: ${{ github.actor }} is testing out GitHub Actions 🚀` is the name for workflow runs generated from the workflow, which will appear in the list of workflow runs on your repository's `Actions` tab.
+This example uses an expression with the `github` context to display the username of the actor that triggered the workflow run.
+3. `on: [push]`.
+It specifies the trigger for this workflow.
+This example uses the push event, so a workflow run is triggered every time someone pushes a change to the repository or merges a pull request.
+4. `jobs:` groups together all the jobs that run in the `GitHub Actions Demo` workflow.
+5. `Explore-GitHub-Actions:`.
+Defines a job named `Explore-GitHub-Actions`
+.
+The child keys will define properties of the job.
+6. `runs-on: ubuntu-latest`.
+Configures the job to run on the latest version of an Ubuntu Linux runner.
+This means that the job will execute on a fresh virtual machine hosted by GitHub
+7. `steps`.
+Groups together all the steps that run in the `Explore-Github-Actions` job.
+Each item under this section is a separate action or shell script.
+8. `uses: actions/checkout@v3`.
+The uses keyword specifies that this step will run v3 of the actions/checkout action.
+This is an action that checks out your repository onto the runner, allowing you to run scripts or other actions against your code (such as build and test tools).
+You should use the checkout action any time your workflow will run against the repository's code.